alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 # NOTE FROM THE AUTHOR

 I'm just a solo developer with regular work and family.
-Fix this! is my side project and I'm happu it gets funding from Epic Mega Grants.
+Fix this! is my side project and I'm happy it gets funding from Epic Mega Grants.
 I'm hard working on the improved, stable and feature-full version.
 Repository with the progress is public, so you can follow it right here.

 **Support >**
 I'm not making full support for the plugin momentary.
 Please consider buying the plugin later.
 Apologies to you who are having some issues.
 Thanks for understanding.
 Alex